Last updated: Apr 21, 2026

 Day Completed: June 15

-Step 13: Robert Gathers and Prepares the Requested Documents
+Step 13: David Gathers and Prepares the Closing Documents

 Time Taken: One month